finkusuma-dev/fem-newbie-product-preview-card/README.md

   It is used to compile the files for deployment on the remote server.
 This script produces files in _/public/_ folder.

-  It executes these other 3 scripts:
+  It executes the other 3 scripts:

   - `"build:sass": "sass src/sass:public --no-source-map"`